 - Gain insight into the roles and responsibilities of parents and alums.

 - Reflect and learn from others.

 - See the bigger picture and understand more about how the working world functions.

 - Can be used as a way of identifying possible career pathways or options.

-Contact the Career Education Office if you have any questions regarding J-Jobs or job shadowing opportunities.
+Contact the Career Education Office if you have any questions regarding any of the above opportunities.